nullx27-org/easi/readme.md

 print_r($wallet->data);
 ```

+#### For a full list of all available endpoints and methods see [here](https://nullx27.github.io/easi/namespace-nullx27.Easi.Api.Endpoints.html)

 ## Configuration

 Easi can use any PSR-16 compatible caching libary to stay in line with CCP request guidelines